-- 3.11.1 With the exception of brake cooling ducts, in plan view, there must be no bodywork on each side of the car in the areas formed by two longitudinal lines parallel to and 400mm and 900mm from the car centre line and two transversal lines, one 350mm forward of and one 925mm behind the front wheel centre line, one diagonal line intersecting the two transversal lines 160mm and 240mm respectively from the car centre line and one parallel to and 1000mm from the car centre line. - 3.11.2 With the exception of rear view mirrors, any bodywork in contact with the external air stream, located between points 350mm forward of the front wheel centre line and 150mm forward of the rear edge of the cockpit entry template, which is not visible from the side of the car, must form part of a fully enclosed duct whose exit is rearward of the rear edge of the cockpit entry template.
+- 3.11.1 With the exception of brake cooling ducts, in plan view, there must be no bodywork on each side of the car in the areas formed by two transversal lines 350mm forward of and 925mm behind the front wheel centre line, one diagonal line intersecting the two transversal lines 160mm and 240mm respectively from the car centre line and one parallel to and 1000mm from the car centre line. - 3.11.2 With the exception of rear view mirrors, any bodywork in contact with the external air stream, located between points 350mm forward of the front wheel centre line and 150mm forward of the rear edge of the cockpit entry template, which is not visible from the side of the car, must form part of a fully enclosed duct whose exit is rearward of the rear edge of the cockpit entry template.